Start planning your trip to Monza for the Formula 1 Italian Grand Prix 2024. Advice about money, health, weather and staying safe.

 Stretching from the mountainous north to the Italian peninsula in the south, Italy is a culturally and historically rich country in Southern Europe with a population of 61 million.
 The Italian Grand Prix is held each year at the tail end of the European summer in Monza, a small town just outside Milan.
 A world leader in design and fashion with a rich history of art and culture, Milan is Italy’s second biggest city with a population in excess of 4 million.

-A fascinating blend of old and new, Milan features a historic centre (home to the world’s third largest church) as well as the imposing skyscrapers of the Port Garibaldi financial district.
+A fascinating blend of old and new, Milan features a historic center (home to the Duomo, the world’s third largest church) as well as the imposing skyscrapers of the Port Garibaldi financial district.
 The city is the capital of Lombardy, the wealthy industrial heartland of Italy and the home of media tycoon Silvio Berlusconi, the controversial ex-Prime Minister.